NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

   ### Admin
   Admin/ contains code for a referee in Tsuro

-  ### Player
+  ### StrategyPlayer
-  Player/ contains code for a player component in Tsuro
+  StrategyPlayer/ contains code for a player component in Tsuro

   ### .idea
   - .idea includes some defaults for the editor we chose to use, IntelliJ.
 Feel free